qri-io/rfcs/text/XXXX-replace_publish_clone_with_push_pull.md

 * fetch a specific historical version of a dataset
 * re-fetch once a dataset update has been published

 The second problem comes from poor metaphor choices.
-Moving dataset histories around with "publish" and "add" doesn't map properly to the terms used. "publish" is putting versions of a dataset on a remote peer, and it's really only a "publish" if that peer elects to broadcast the existince of that dataset to other peers, and misses the main thing publish does: place a dataset version on a remote.
+Moving dataset histories around with "publish" and "add" doesn't map properly to the terms used. "publish" is putting versions of a dataset on a remote peer, and it's really only a "publish" if that peer elects to broadcast the existence of that dataset to other peers, and misses the main thing publish does: place a dataset version on a remote.

 We should remove `add` and `publish`, and replace them with two new commands:
 * push: upload datasets to qri peers